 He also commissioned the artist to build a brontosaurus, a T. rex, a stegosaurus, and a triceratops near Bamahenge so when you’re done admiring the work of non-druids you can go on a little car hunt to find the four giant fiberglass creatures!

-It’s free to see the dinos and wacky fiberglass recreation!
+Since there is no admission to see the dinos and wacky fiberglass recreation this is one of the best free things to do in Alabama!
 Just make sure to follow your GPS to Barber Marina and when you see the sign head in and stop when you see the giant stones!

 Camp at Monte Sano State Park

 You won’t run out of gorgeous scenery and sublime nature to enjoy while visiting Alabama.
 In addition to the other parks we’ve mentioned, we’d recommend staying the night at Monte Sano State Park!
 It’s one of the best things to do in Huntsville.

 The park has 21 primitive camping (aka just a tent) campgrounds, 59 water and electric sites, and 15 full-hook-up sites so no matter what kind of camping you’re looking to do, you can do it here.